-ENGP will provide the following key environmental and economic benefits:
+The Project will provide the following key environmental and economic benefits:

-- Baseload Renewable Portfolio Standard Resource: The ENGP is an eligible renewable energy resource able to satisfy California's Renewable Portfolio Standard (RPS) requirements and will generate geothermal energy 24 hours a day, 365 days a year, with an average availability of 95% or higher.
-By providing clean, efficient power using renewable geothermal resources by the end of the second quarter of 2026, the ENGP helps fulfill the long-term energy needs of California and goals of State Bill 100. - Reliability Support for the California Grid: As RPS goals increase, a larger portion of the power mix will be supplied by intermittent and weather-dependent resources; firm clean power will become a critical piece of the power mix.
-Diablo Canyon Nuclear Generating Station's projected closure in 2030 heightens projects' needs to provide critical generation for reliability of the California grid. - Key Project for Baseload Clean Energy Production: The ENGP will provide 140 megawatts (net) baseload renewable electricity using geothermal resources, which assists with meeting the State's goal for a transition to a 100% renewable energy and zero-carbon resource supply to end-use customers by 2045. - Numerous Construction Jobs: The ENGP will provide for a peak of approximately 636 construction workers over a 29-month construction and commissioning period. - Substantial Property Tax Revenue for Imperial County: The ENGP will generate approximately \$9.4 to \$16.2 million in property tax per year. - Local Economic Benefits: When operating, the Project will not significantly impact local housing, educational, or emergency response resources.
-In addition to the direct employment benefit of approximately 61 jobs when online, the Project will enhance the local economy by using the services of local or regional firms for major maintenance and overhauls, plant supplies, and other support services throughout the life of the Project.
+- Baseload Renewable Portfolio Standard Resource: The Project is an eligible renewable energy resource able to satisfy California's Renewable Portfolio Standard (RPS) requirements and will generate geothermal energy 24 hours per day, 365 days per year, with an average availability of 95% or higher.
+By providing clean, efficient power using renewable geothermal resources by the second quarter of 2026, the Project helps fulfill the long-term energy needs of California and goals of State Bill 100. - Reliability Support for the California Grid: As RPS goals increase, a larger portion of the power mix will be supplied by intermittent and weather-dependent resources.
+Firm clean power will become a critical piece of the power mix.
+Diablo Canyon Nuclear Generating Station's projected closure in 2030 heightens the Project's need to provide much-needed generation for reliability of the California grid. - Key Project for Baseload Clean Energy Production: The Project will provide 140 MW (net) baseload renewable electricity using geothermal resources, which assists with meeting the state's goal for a transition to a 100% renewable energy and zero-carbon resource supply to end-use customers by 2045. - Numerous Construction Jobs: The Project will provide for a peak of approximately 560 construction workers over a 29-month construction and commissioning period. - Substantial Property Tax Revenue for Imperial County: The Project will generate approximately \$9.4 million to \$16.2 million in property tax per year. - Local Economic Benefits: When operating, the Project will not significantly impact local housing, educational, or emergency response resources.
+In addition to the direct employment benefit of approximately 61 jobs when online, the Project will enhance the local economy by using the services of local or regional firms for major maintenance and overhauls, plant supplies, and other support services throughout its life.